ShayanBlaze/movie-box/README.md

 ## 🙏 Acknowledgments

-This project uses data and images provided by [The Movie Database (TMDB) API](https://www.themoviedb.org/).
+This project uses data and images provide by [The Movie Database (TMDB) API](https://www.themoviedb.org/).